 Just 3 miles from downtown Portland, Peaks Island is a 740-acre island neighborhood in Casco Bay, part of the City of Portland.
 It offers an uncommon mix of island serenity and city access: ocean views, ferry connections, a small local population, and a strong year-round community.
 Fairly secluded, walkable, and full of natural beauty, it’s ideal for someone seeking coastal living with personality and charm.
+This Peaks Island, Maine guide covers homes for sale, island neighborhoods, ferry access, and what it’s like living just offshore from Portland.

 Metric Value